Step 4: Monitoring My ABLE Account

 Is it important to monitor the balance in my ABLE account even if I am not making any purchases and/or contributions?

 Yes.
 Remember that these accounts can be associated with investments, and depending on your investment choice, your account may fluctuate depending on how those investments are performing (regardless of whether or not you are making purchases and/or contributing to the account).
 It is also important to remember that you can change your investment direction up to two times per tax year.

 Are there other reasons why it might be important to keep an eye on the amount of money in my ABLE account?

-Yes.
-For those of you who are receiving Supplemental Security Income (SSI), only the first $100,000 in the ABLE account is protected from the SSI asset limit.
-Once that is exceeded, your SSI cash benefit will be suspended until your ABLE account falls back below $100,000.
 Monitoring your account as it starts to approach this limit is important.
-There are a number things you can do to prevent your SSI cash benefit from being suspended, such as making a large QDE purchase, or placing the funds in a non-interest bearing option within your ABLE program.
+There are a number of things you can do to prevent your SSI cash benefit from being suspended, such as making a large QDE purchase, or placing the funds in a non-interest bearing option within your ABLE program.

 - ABLE accounts offer choices for savings and investing.
 You can make changes to your investments twice per year.

 - If you find an ABLE program better suited to your needs, you can rollover funds in your ABLE account from one program to another so long as you meet the program's residency requirement, if they have one.
 Most states do not.
 There may be a fee.